karenpayneoregon/sql-basics/EnumHasConversionDapper/readme.md

 ﻿# About

-Working with NuGet package [StrEnum.Dapper](http://example.com) which converts string to Enum.
+Working with NuGet package [StrEnum.Dapper](https://www.nuget.org/packages/StrEnum/2.0.2?_src=template) which converts string to Enum for [Dapper](https://www.nuget.org/packages/Dapper).

 Note this library stores enum as a string in the database rather than an int.
 This can be problematic if a wine-type name were to change.
 For this reason I will follow this up with a int conversion next.